Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Results

+Considering only the filtered sample, we are left with phase curves for 781 objects, with 60, 578, 559, 532, and 464 phase-curve fits were obtained for the $u$, $g$, $r$, $i$, and $z$ filters, respectively.

-For this filtered sample, the mean phase slope parameter and absolute magnitude values per filter are summarized in Table~\ref{tab:beta_H}.
+The mean phase slope parameter and absolute magnitude values per filter for our final sample are summarized in Table~\ref{tab:beta_H}.
 The distributions of both parameters are shown in Figure~\ref{H-beta}.
-As seen in Figure~\ref{H-beta}, the overall distribution of $\beta$ values shows a slight excess toward negative slopes, resulting in a negative mean.
-This asymmetry is mainly driven by the subset of objects with fewer than three observations ($N < 3$).
-When excluding these poorly sampled cases, the mean phase slope parameter shifts to $\langle \beta \rangle = 0.10~\mathrm{mag~deg^{-1}}$, consistent with the average value of $\beta = 0.09~\mathrm{mag~deg^{-1}}$ reported by \citet{ayalaloera2018MNRAS} for TNOs.
-The $\beta$ values reported correspond to this cleaned sample, excluding the $N<3$ cases.
-We report all data for the $N<3$ objects, but the user is cautioned as to the actual accuracy of these $\beta$. $H$ is less sensitive to the actual processing shown above because we are working close to the opposition, for the most part.
+The distribution of beta values is approximately symmetric, with the mean and median in close agreement.
+We find a mean phase slope parameter of $\langle \beta \rangle = 0.10~\mathrm{mag~deg^{-1}}$, consistent with the average value of $\beta = 0.09~\mathrm{mag~deg^{-1}}$ reported by \citet{ayalaloera2018MNRAS} for Trans-Neptunian Objects.

-Within the RFL database, several LSST objects were identified as outliers according to these $\beta$ constraints: 1998~BU48 ($g$, $r$, $i$), 2025~MM66 ($r$), 2025~MP35 ($g$), and 2025~MW47 ($g$, and, $r$).
-To include these sources in subsequent analyses, we refined their phase slope and intercept values using the adopted $\beta$ limits.
-By inspecting the two-dimensional distributions of $H$ and $\beta$ (Figure~\ref{LSST-phasecurves}), we identified solutions near the boundary of the accepted range and selected phase slopes at $\beta \approx \pm 1.5$ mag deg$^{-1}$, assigning the corresponding $H$ values from the data.
-This approach enabled us to retain these objects in all subsequent analyses while maintaining internal consistency with the $\beta$ selection criteria.
+Within the RFL database, several LSST objects were identified as outliers because the median of their distributions fell outside the $\beta$ constraints: -1.5 $\leq$ $\beta$ $\leq$ 1.5 mag deg$^{-1}$.
+These cases correspond to 1998 BU48 $(g, r, i)$, 2025 MM66 $(r)$, 2025 MP35 $(g)$, and 2025 MW47 $(g, r)$.
+For these objects, we did not adopt the median values directly.
+Instead, we inspected the full two-dimensional $H-\beta$ probability distributions (Figure \ref{LSST-phasecurves}) and selected solutions at the boundary of the accepted $\beta$ range.
+Specifically, when the median $\beta$ lay outside the limits, we adopted $\beta = \pm$ 1.5 mag deg$^{-1}$ and assigned the corresponding $H$ value from the distribution at that $\beta$.
+This approach allows us to retain these sources in subsequent analyses while enforcing physically motivated $\beta$ constraints and maintaining internal consistency across the sample.